Saturday, November 12, 2011

 1972: The Spinners enjoyed a fifth week at #1 on the R&B chart with "I'll Be Around".

 1972: Johnny Nash had the top song for a second week with "I Can See Clearly Now".
-The Moody Blues were second with "Nights in White Satin" with Lobo making a nice move (8-3) with "I'd Love You to Want Me".
+The Moody Blues were second with "Nights In White Satin" with Lobo making a nice move (8-3) with "I'd Love You To Want Me".
 Helen Reddy entered the Top 10 with "I Am Woman" and the Eagles moved from 15-10 with "Witchy Woman".

 1975: Earth, Wind & Fire released the album Gratitude.